About the course

-You will engage with our internal work experience programme where you will develop your character strengths and overall workplace effectiveness.
+You will develop your character strengths and overall workplace effectiveness whilst undertaking 'Routine Duties' in the Animal Centre.
 You will work with other animal care team members to manage our animal collection, providing the highest standard of animal welfare to a range of species and receive regular feedback to develop your technical skill and working performance.
 You will also engage in some work experience in an external animal related establishment chosen by yourself one day a week.

 This course will develop your confidence working with others, communication skills and time management skills, ultimately supporting you with further progression either onto further study or the into the animal care industry.

 How will I be assessed?

 Students are assessed through a variety of methods, including carrying out practical tasks, presenting information that you have gathered, keep working logbooks, records and reflective journals, practise English and mathematical skills, take part in oral or written presentations, take part in role play, interviews and other activities.